GermanoGallicchio/PhysioExplorer/README.md

 ### Wish list (future updates)
+- write tutorials on how to use PhysioExplorer
 - mediation
-- 4d space (time x 3d MNI space)
 - alternative cluster forming not based on statistical significance
-- write tutorials on how to use PhysioExplorer